 Awards of restricted shares are subject to such restrictions on transferability and other restrictions, if any, as the Committee may impose.
 Such restrictions will lapse under circumstances as the Committee may determine, including upon the achievement of performance criteria referred to below.
-Restricted shares shall have a minimum vesting period of one (1) year from the date of grant, subject to certain exclusions set forth in the Amended 2002 Plan.
 Except as otherwise determined by the Committee, eligible employees granted restricted shares will have all of the rights of a stockholder, including the right to vote restricted shares and receive dividends thereon, and unvested restricted shares will be forfeited upon termination of service during the applicable restriction period.

 A restricted share unit entitles the holder thereof to receive shares of common stock or cash at the end of a specified deferral period.
 Restricted share units also are subject to such restrictions as the Committee may impose.
 Such restrictions will lapse under circumstances as the Committee may determine, including upon the achievement of performance criteria referred to below.
 Except as otherwise determined by the Committee, restricted share units subject to deferral or restriction will be forfeited upon termination of employment during any applicable deferral or restriction period.
-Restricted share units shall have a minimum vesting period of one (1) year from the date of grant, subject to certain exclusions set forth in the Amended 2002 Plan.